dritter-sap/orientdb-jupyter/README.md

 ```
 Depending on the number of python libs, specified with the selected apps, it can take a few seconds / minutes for jupyter to come up.

-> Note: If changed, use `docker-compose build` to rebuild.
+> If changed, use `docker-compose build` to rebuild.
 The try again.

 ## Work with notebooks